 A security deposit is a great way to protect the property against damage from a tenant.
 However, the Massachusetts security deposit law is very technical and has severe penalties if the landlord does not comply with these technical requirements.
 Since the penalties include three times the security deposit and attorney fees, it is worth the effort to comply with the law.
 If you do not understand the law, you should consult an attorney to learn the requirements before you accept a security deposit.

-A landlord must strictly comply with the requirements of this law the landlord must return the entire security deposit within the thirty day period.
-If the landlord fails to take every step required under the law and fails to return the money within thirty days, the tenant may be entitled to treble damages and attorneys fees for any litigation to compel the return of the security deposit.
+A landlord must strictly comply with the requirements of this law the landlord must return the entire security deposit within the 30-day period.
+If the landlord fails to take every step required under the law and fails to return the money within 30 days, the tenant may be entitled to treble damages and attorney’s fees for any litigation to compel the return of the security deposit.
 If you do not understand the law, you should consult an attorney to learn the requirements before you deduct money from a security deposit.

 Reasonable wear and tear refers to deterioration of the premises caused by the normal and reasonable use of the property.
 Just because something is broken that does not mean that the tenant is responsible for the repair because items can break with normal use.
 The following are examples that illustrate the difference:

 - Damage to rugs or curtains from age or sun is reasonable wear and tear.
-Cigarette burns or large stains are not.
+Cigarette burns and large stains are not.

 - Minor nicks or holes in the walls are reasonable and incidental to normal use.
 Large holes are not.